 A fourth and last identified key success factor in citizen initiatives is what could be called ‘oscillation’.
 It refers to making the issue at stake tangible, making it relatable to the citizens involved.
 And use these initiatives as hooks to relate to and debate broader issues.

 The Save Dakar project crowdsources issues all around the Senegalese capital that are affecting people’s daily lives.
-This way, citizens could use their smartphone with geolocation to photograph and report things in their direct environment that were in need of improvement.
+Citizens could use their smartphone with geolocation to photograph and report things in their direct environment that were in need of improvement.
 The ‘Save Dakar’ initiative functions as megaphone towards local legislators.
-This approach didn’t only lower the threshold of being involved drastically, it also helps shifting the existing mentality in which citizens expect their government to take care of everything without any involvement.
+This approach didn’t only drastically lower the threshold of being involved, it also helps to shift the existing mentality in which citizens expect their government to take care of everything without any involvement.

-And in Jackson, Mississippi, it was made clear after a vast amount of sessions with the citizen assemblies, that people’s number 1 concern was the many potholes in the streets.
-These potholes were causing cars to break way too often.
-Launching citizen initiatives on this very zoomed in level had many indirect beneficial consequences.
+In Jackson, Mississippi, it was made clear after a vast amount of sessions with the citizen assemblies, that people’s #1 concern was the many potholes in the streets.
+These potholes were causing damage to cars way too often.
+Launching citizen initiatives on this very zoomed-in level had many indirect beneficial consequences.
 Firstly, it made the citizens realise there weren’t enough public resources to fix all potholes, urging them to fix the worst potholes in their own direct environment.
-Secondly, debating on this zoomed in issue, soon enough evolved to related zoomed out issues such as poverty and inequality (not every citizen had sufficient financial means to fix their car after driving in such a pothole).
-And thirdly, people felt much more at ease to discuss such a tangible, zoomed in issue.
-And by doing so, many of them learned to speak in public, making it easier for them to actively participate in a later phase on more higher-level zoomed out issues like racism.
+Secondly, the debate on this specific issue soon enough evolved to related larger issues such as poverty and inequality (not every citizen had sufficient financial means to fix their car from damage caused by potholes).
+Thirdly, people felt much more at ease to discuss such a tangible, zoomed-in issue.
+Due to the discussion, many of them learned to speak in public, making it easier for them to actively participate in a later phase on higher-level, zoomed out issues like racism.

-As this comprehensive report clearly shows, citizen initiatives can improve local policy-making through citizen participation, no matter in which part of the world your city or municipality is located.
-Keeping the 4 key success factors in mind while doing so, will help you go a long way.
+As this comprehensive report clearly shows, citizen initiatives can improve local policy-making through citizen participation, no matter what part of the world your city or municipality is located.
+Keeping the 4 key success factors in mind while doing so will help you go a long way.